maldonadojsm/SLUPipe/README.md

 - Platypus
 - Mutect2

-Variants callers can be toggled off as requested by the user.
+Variants callers can be toggled on/off as requested by the user (config file).

 ### Variant Annotation